 People within the ages of 9 - 45 years are advised to get vaccinated against HPV to protect them from the types of HPV that lead to cancer or genital warts.
 It is advised that children should also get vaccinated so that they can be fully protected even before they start getting involved in sexual activities.

 Where HPV is concerned, age does not matter.
 You can talk to a doctor or nurse to find out if the HPV vaccine could be of any benefit to you even if your age is not among those mentioned.

-The HPV vaccine at Medical Express Clinic in London is generally safe.
+The HPV vaccine is generally safe.
 The common side effect is slight redness and pain, which does not last long at the area where the dose was received.

 The HPV vaccine has been said to be controversial because, in its duty to protect people against a ‘sexually transmitted infection, it has made people believe that children are not supposed to be partakers of this vaccine.
 The truth is that the HPV vaccine works best if received for a long time before one becomes sexually active.
 This controversial thought has its advantage as it keeps people from worrying about getting the infection or any cancer as they age.

 The HPV vaccine, according to research, does not lead people to be more involved in sexual activities as they should have been at a younger age.
 This means that parents do not need to worry about the HPV vaccine as a form of encouragement to their children to have sex.

 All that the HPV vaccine does is to keep the kids safe from cancer and genital warts when they become adults.

 No. already existing cases of HPV infection cannot be treated by getting the HPV vaccine.
 However, getting the vaccine can still keep you protected from the other types of HPV that you have are not infected with yet.